What Is a Word Tracker?

 If the answer to all three is yes, you've found the right tool.
 If not, try something else.

 If you want the same things, give it a try.
-It's free during beta, and there's no credit card required.
+The free forever plan has no credit card requirement.

 A word processor (like Google Docs or Microsoft Word) is where you write.
 A word tracker is where you track your progress over time.
 Word processors show your current document's total.
 Word trackers show daily output, streaks, trends, and pace projections across multiple sessions.